JeffDeCola/my-go-examples/README.md

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)

-# EXAMPLES - hi jeffry DeC
+# EXAMPLES - hi jeffry DeCola

 [json](https://github.com/JeffDeCola/my-go-examples/tree/master/json)
 _is an example of a struct encoded to json and decoded back to a struct._